Places for People Leisure Management Ltd Privacy Notice

 You can write to us at the following address:

 Alternatively, you can download a copy of our Subject Access Request Form.
 Please ensure you attach copies of your identity documents with the document reference numbers removed).
-If you have any difficulties completing the form or are unable to make a request in writing, please call the company secretary on 01276 418200.
+If you have any difficulties completing the form or are unable to make a request in writing, please contact us on 01276 418200.

 We will not start your subject access request until we are satisfied that you have provided us with enough information for us to identify you.